Siege of Adrianople (1912–1913): Arrival of Serbian forces

 Serbian forces, commanded by General Stepa Stepanović, arrived on 6 November 1912.
 In Mustafa Pasha Place, a railway station outside Odrin, Stepanović immediately reported to the supreme commander, General Nikola Ivanov.
 The Serbian Second Army was formed from the Timok Division without the 14th Regiment, the Second Danube Division reinforced with the 4th Reserve Regiment, and the Second Drina Artillery Division.
 There was a total of 47,275 Serbian troops with 72 artillery guns, 4,142 horses and oxen and 3,046 cars.

-The arrival of the Serbian soldiers greatly improved the morale of the Bulgarian troops at Odrin.
 Both Serbian divisions were immediately sent to the front.
 The Timok Division, strengthened by a Bulgarian regiment, occupied the north-western sector between Maritsa and Tundzha Rivers, its sector being 15 km long.
 The Danube Division occupied a 5 km stretch of the western sector between the Maritsa and Arda Rivers.
 A combined brigade was formed from the Timok Cavalry Regiment and the Bulgarian guard Cavalry Regiment to scout the Maritsa Valley.